garrandall/popular-music-data/tracks/love-of-a-lifetime-chaka-khan.md

 We got the love of a lifetime
-Ooh, we're such rock steady lovers, baby
+Oh we're such rock steady lovers, baby
 Keep up the good love together
 We can hold it, boy
 And never let it go